Last Updated: February 8, 2026

 | Jobber Core | $49 | 2.9% + $0.30 | $2,038 |

 Calculation assumes all revenue processed through platform.
-Scroll horizontally to see all columns on mobile →
+Scroll horizontally to see all columns on mobile.

+The math changes as revenue scales.
+At $100,000 annual revenue: Joist costs $2,900 (processing only); Yardbook costs $3,490 (processing only); Jobber Core costs $3,488 ($588 subscription plus $2,900 processing).
 Yardbook and Jobber become virtually identical in total cost, but Jobber provides significantly better functionality and appearance.

 The Data Hostage Problem